EnesDemir143/StellarDemo/README.md

-# 📦 Stellar Click Reward DApp
+# 📦 Click Reward DApp

 This project is a decentralized application (DApp) built on the Stellar blockchain that rewards users with tokens for clicking.
 It's built using Next.js, React, and Stellar/Soroban technologies, offering a modern and interactive user experience.